Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/Tests-Big_Watershed.md

 # Coverage and Drives - Big Watershed of Tests

-🚧🚧🚧 WORK in PROGRESS 🚧🚧🚧
+🚧:pen:🚧 WORK in PROGRESS 🚧:brush:🚧

 > SPOILER❗**Write-first test coverage shall not drive design while design tests shall not cover functionality to develop.**\
 <sub>This simple revelation struck me at a lecture on TDD when I realized that the last D is not for **D**esign but **D**evelopment.</sub>